 Guide for Healthcare Providers: What You Need to Know and Do About an SMA Diagnosis

-The status of newborn screening for SMA across the U.S. is shown in the map below—with 48 states plus D.C. screening for SMA today.
-Within three years of SMA being added to the federally recommended list of diseases to screen for at birth, Cure SMA and its advocates have ensured that, as of today, 99 percent of babies born in the U.S. are now screened for SMA at birth.
-To see our newborn screening state-specific fact sheets, please visit the Advocacy Page.
+The status of newborn screening for SMA across the U.S. is shown on the following map — with all 50 states, plus Washington, D.C., screening for SMA.
+Within 6 years of SMA being added to the federally recommended list of diseases to screen for at birth, Cure SMA and its advocates have ensured that 100% of babies born in the U.S. are now screened for SMA at birth.
+To see our newborn screening state-specific fact sheets, please visit our Advocacy Overview page.

 The Cure SMA Newborn Screening Registry (NBSR)

 The Newborn Screening Registry (NBSR) is an online registry established to help the SMA community (e.g., individuals with SMA, families, clinicians, and researchers) learn more about SMA, better manage symptoms over time, and develop new treatments.
-We invite you to participate by clicking the links to the left and follow the instructions to provide Cure SMA with information about your child.
+We invite you to participate by clicking the links below and following the instructions to provide Cure SMA with information about your child.

 The NBSR is a Cure SMA program.
 Cure SMA is the sole guardian of NBSR and its material.
 NBSR information can be used to improve clinical care and to support new therapy development.
 Registries in other diseases also have a long history of success in moving research and clinical care forward.